deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 > we're splitting on device types as a proxy.
 This is determined by interpreting
 > the user-agent header for each HTTP request.
 {: .dg-sidebar}

-For this second test, we'll run a proper A/B test trying to falsify the
-hypothesis: in a given country, for a given device type, Cloudfront and Fastly perform the same.

 The metric we'll look at is the duration between the "time to first byte" (the point at which, when loading a page, a browser starts receiving the HTTP